clairesmi/allotted/README.md

     - Establish a user journey and wireframes that clearly show which elements are MVP (CRUD fucntionality) and which elements are bonus features

-    -Fully test at least one model
+    - Fully test at least one model

     - Deploy the project online